 Q2.
-I tried my office at home, I tried the library, I tried the cubicle in the department.
+I tried my office at home.
+I tried the library.
+I tried the cubicle in the department.
 I can't find a place to be inspired in.
 Where can I get beyond just answering e-mails and really think?

 First, let me introduce you to the International University of Cafes.
-For many of us, this is the best place to focus on the one thing you really need to do during your PhD. studies, that is, to "think".
-Many universities try to go international but they can't compete with cafes which are located in every corner of the world.
-Entrance is almost free, especially in America where refills usually don't cost anything.
+For many, this is the best place to focus on the one thing you really need to do during your PhD studies: to "think."
+Many universities try to go international, but they can't compete with cafes which are located in every corner of the world.
+Entrance is almost free, especially in America where refills are usually free.

 Even better, volunteer for reserve duty in the Israeli army.
 These have been my most fruitful periods of research.
-24 hours of time to think, no worries, excellent food, isolation from the rest of the world -- an ideal situation to get some real work done.
+Twenty-four hours a day to think, no worries, excellent food, isolation from the rest of the world-an ideal situation to get some real work done.
 In fact, I typed the first draft of my 1982 paper on bargaining on the typewriter in the office of the battalion commander in Metulla (on the border between Israel and Lebanon).
-I truly believe that academic productivity would improve if all of us would do 21 days of reserve duty every year.
+I truly believe that academic productivity would improve if everyone would do 21 days of reserve duty every year.

-By the way, based on my experience when I was your age, I can say that there are other circumstances that I can recommend for inspiration.
-But since this advice would not be considered Politically Correct these days, I will refrain from providing more details.
+By the way and based on my experience when I was your age, I would say that there are other circumstances that can inspire.
+But since this advice would not be considered politically correct these days, I will refrain from providing any further details.